Master of Science in Interdisciplinary Oncology (MSc)

 Program Components

-Once students are enrolled in the program, they will have an opportunity to design a program that allows for rotations through other IOP faculty's labs to gain insight into other research areas other than their specific supervisor's research.
+Once students are enrolled in the IOP, they will have an opportunity to design a training program that allows for interdisciplinary course selection, intensive research training in a particular area of interest, and potential research rotations through other IOP faculty member's labs to gain insight into research areas outside their specific supervisor's research.

 Research Facilities

-Most IOP supervisors reside off-campus at the BC Cancer Research Centre, the Prostate Centre at Vancouver General Hospital or other hospital-related buildings.
+The majority of IOP supervisors have research programs located off-campus at the BC Cancer Research Institute, the Prostate Centre at Vancouver General Hospital, or other hospital-related research buildings.
+IOP supervisors can also be found on the UBC-Vancouver campus or at BC Cancer facilities in Victoria and Prince George.

 Tuition & Financial Support